hyperledger/identus-cloud-agent/docs/docusaurus/webhooks/webhook.md

 ### Event Format

-Webhook notifications from PRISM Agent are sent as JSON payloads in the HTTP requests.
+Webhook notifications from the Cloud Agent are sent as JSON payloads in the HTTP requests.

 The event format is consistent across all events.
 Each event follows a common structure, while the 'data' field within the event payload contains information specific to the type of event.
 Here is an example of the JSON payload